DouglasFreshHabian/Cheatsh33ts/README.md

 cheatsheets are available][cheatsheets].
 You will be asked if you would like to install the community-sourced cheatsheets the first time you run `cheat`.

-# About the Cheat Tool 🔧
+# About the Cheat Tool: 🔧
 The cheat tool allows users to create and view interactive cheatsheets for frequently used commands.
 It's especially useful for system administrators and developers who need quick reminders of command options without digging through documentation.
 To learn more about using cheat, creating your own cheatsheets,